On the satiability of floating bodies: Theoretical approach

-When the body is partially immersed in the fluid, some part of the fluid is displaced by the body.
-We name mass of the displaced fluid by $M'$ and the $y$ coordinate of its CM, which is buoyancy center, by $y_{M'}$.
-Figure 2 shows a hole in the fluid formerly occupied by the immersed part of the body.
-If this hole to be filled by the same type of fluid, so the mass of resulted fluid is "$M+M'$" and its CM is $y_{M+M'}$.
+When the object is partially immersed in the liquid, some part of the liquid is displaced by the object.
+We name mass of the displaced liquid by $M'$ and the $y$ coordinate of its center of gravity, which is buoyancy center, by $y_{M'}$.
+Figure 2 shows a hole in the liquid formerly occupied by the immersed part of the object.
+If this hole to be filled by the same type of liquid, so the mass of resulted liquid is "$M+M'$" and $y$ coordinate of its center of gravity is $y_{M+M'}$.
 But, according to the statement quoted before Eq.
-(2),
+(3),

 By eliminating $y_{M}$ between Eqs.
-(4) and (5), we have
+(5) and (6), we have

+This object has six degrees of freedom and then is described by six independent coordinates; for example, three coordinates of its center of mass (or gravity) and three angles that describe its orientation.
+It is evident that the potential energy of the system is independent of the object rotation around any vertical axis, and the two coordinates that describe its center of mass in horizontal plane.
+An equilibrium condition is